 At Southpointe Academy, we endeavour to meet the needs of each individual student, be it academic, personal, or professional.
 We understand that each young mind possesses unique characteristics that we hope to develop and strengthen.
-Through the Student Support Program, we provide students with access to academic learning support as well as social-emotional learning support to ensure their continued success in our school program.
+Through the Student Support Programme, we provide students with access to academic learning support as well as social-emotional learning support to ensure their continued success.

 Academic Learning Support

-For students passionate about specific academic disciplines, we offer a number of co-curricular opportunities; from creative writing to mathematics to English literature to physics to the science fair.
+For students passionate about specific academic disciplines, we offer a number of co-curricular opportunities; from creative writing to mathematics to literature, physics and science fair.